darkhz/adbtuifm/README.md

 |Cancel all operations    |<kbd>X</kbd>                 |

 # todo
-- Implement Move/Delete operations on the Local machine
-- Implement operations on directories (Recursive copy/move)
 - Remove the file after an operation has been cancelled
 - Make error messages more informative
+- Refactor the code, eliminate code duplication
 - Restructure the UI